georgian-io-archive/foreshadow/doc/users.rst

       }

 This section is a dictionary containing two keys, each of which are columns in the Boston Housing set.
-First we will look at the value of the :code:`"crim"` key which is a list.
+First we will look at the value of the :code:`"crim"` key which is a dict.

 .. code-block:: json